ACRONYM-Group/IRC-A_Server/README.md

 # IRC
-ACRONYM IRC client and server written entirely in C.
+ACRONYM IRC is an IRC client and server written entirely in C, that will solely utilize IPv6 networking.